Cloud-Tian/Cloud-Tian.github.io/_pages/about.md

   - /about.html
 ---

-This is Fengshi's webpage!
+This is Fengshi's homepage!

+Hi, there!
 This is Fengshi Tian, a coming senior student majoring Microelectronics at Fudan University.
+I also go by Clare.
 Now I am a visiting student at Westlake University.

 I have worked as Research Assistant in two labs at Fudan University.
 Now my research interest lie in Neuromorphic Computing and AI chip&hardware design.
 I am going to become a PhD student at HKUST in Aug.
 2021.
 Feel free to contact me if you have any questions.
 My e-mail: fstian17@fudan.edu.cn